angelabadgomez/frontend-nanodegree-arcade-game/README.md

 ## Play online

-You can try the game [online] (https://angelabadgomez.github.io/frontend-nanodegree-arcade-game/).
+You can try the game [online](https://angelabadgomez.github.io/frontend-nanodegree-arcade-game/).

 ## TODO